TroyNeubauer/rc-car/README.md

   - Joystick / G920 for car inputs
   - Monitor for video output / dashboard (speed, killswitch, etc.)

-## Possible cars:
+### Possible cars:
-The car used needs to be able to stop and resume automonously from a dead stop.
+The car used needs to be able to stop and resume autonomously from a dead stop.
 Some early LKAS systems have a minimumm speed thus requiring human intervention to get rolling.

 The 22-24 Honda Civic, 21-24 Camry, or 20-22 Corolla can resume from a stop according to [this page](https://comma.ai/vehicles).